1. Home >

 Structure for Promotion, Action taken and Degree of Attainment

-The Company demands newly recruited associates to submit documents to identify their age under the rules of employment
+The Company demands newly recruited employees to submit documents to identify their age under the rules of employment

 2-4 Initiatives